 I’m a lover of intentional productivity, but I really can’t stand life hacks.
-I mean some of the little ones are useful, (while some are just crazy talk for real) but I’m talking about the ones with dedicated books and sites to match.
+I mean some of the little ones are useful, (while some are just wild).
+But I’m talking about the ones with dedicated books and sites to match.
 Hack your work week, hack your diet, hack your sleep patterns, hack your marriage?!
-When I think of hacks, I think of quick solutions, dull/inauthentic persons, reckless use of sharp objects, and barely getting by–as in “hacking it.”
+When I think of hacks, I think of quick solutions, reckless use of sharp objects, and barely getting by–as in “hacking it.”
 Alternatively put: not the kind of forces I want in my life.

 But that “work smarter, not harder” thing seems to be thrown my way a lot, whether I’m cutting lime wedges at work or filing papers and bills for freelance endeavours.
 It’s a little tidbit of advice that always seems to be within earshot from outside.
 I’m largely motivated by curiosity and personal or communal growth.
 I can’t help but take the long way around because getting lost in the journey is one of the cool things about being interested in something (maybe not so much when you’re cutting limes, but you know what I mean).
 Devoting your time, your being, taking some necessary space, practicing, and then giving something your full attention doesn’t always get the job done quickly, but bonus: you get to feel like a real person finding their way.

 We’re not going to hack soup today.
 We’re going to slow roast tomatoes for over an hour and we’re going to purée them with cashews that we mindfully soaked beforehand.
 And it’s going to be the creamiest, most comforting and nourishing bowl of tomato soup.
-It’ll take time, but it’s mostly inactive, so you can watch an episode of Breaking Bad or read a book or something while it’s all happening.
+It’ll take time, but it’s mostly inactive, so you can read a book or something while it’s all happening.
 There’s a lot of recipes like this available online and in cookbooks, but I’ve already made this exact formulation a couple times, and I think that always counts for something as far as sharing goes.
-We had a rather cool snap over here, which made for some slowly decaying tomato plants and an urgency to get the fruits picked and preserved in some form or another–basically the best possible timing for a cozy, homemade tomato soup.
-To slower days, all :)
+We had a cool snap over here, which made for some slowly decaying tomato plants and an urgency to get the fruits picked and preserved in some form or another–basically the best possible timing for a cozy, homemade tomato soup.
+To slower days!

 4-ish pounds of tomatoes (I mixed my varieties up for maximum flavour, but also because that’s what I had)